Laura Fuentes

 Cranberry Orange Baked Oatmeal

-large baking dish of cranberry baked oatmeal
+a baking dish with baked cranberry orange oatmeal

 Servings: 8 servings